 The First National Bank Of Henry

-The First National Bank Of Henry in South Dakota printed $34,700 dollars worth of national currency.
-In the scheme of things, that is a very tiny output.
-Notes from this bank should be rare.
-This national bank opened in 1913 and stopped printing money in 1917, which equals a 5 year printing period.
-That is obviously a very short period of time.
-During its life, The First National Bank Of Henry issued 2 different types and denominations of national currency.
+The First National Bank Of Henry in Illinois printed $406,300 dollars worth of national currency.
+That is a pretty standard output.
+However, some types of currency from this bank could still be rare.
+This national bank opened in 1865 and stopped printing money in 1933, which equals a 69 year printing period.
+That is considering a long operation period for a national bank.
+During its life, The First National Bank Of Henry issued 11 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Henry was located in Codington County.
-It was assigned charter number 10416.
+For the record, The First National Bank Of Henry was located in Marshall County.
+It was assigned charter number 1482.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com